THE CONSTITUTION AND BYLAWS

 - The church year will begin on January 1 and end on December 31.

-- An annual congregational meeting will be held during the last month of the church year.
+- An annual congregational meeting will be held within the first 30 days of each new year.
 Additional congregational meetings will be held as deemed necessary by the pastor and elders.

 - Qualified individuals to fill the offices of elder, deacon and deaconess shall be selected by the elders and published to the congregation prior to the annual congregational meeting each year.
 Those individuals about whom no objections surface from the congregation, will commence their terms at the beginning of the year.
 Members wishing to express concern about a potential officer should bring it to the attention of the elders prior to the annual meeting.
 It will then be determined by unanimous vote of all current elders whether the person will serve.